Due to the large number of proposals, notification of acceptance of proposals has been moved to early to mid May 2016. Thank you for your patience.

 If you speak to one of the thousands who have attended a JALT conference over the last several years, you cannot help but hear stories of transformation.
 It is the nature of JALT conferences to be change agents.
 And, JALT2016 will prove to be extra special: it will not just be transformative—it will provide a platform for exploring transformation from many vantage points.

-The call for proposals is open until February 15.
 Every year hundreds and hundreds of proposals are received.
 It will be great if at JALT2016 some of the accepted proposals can address the following questions:

 One book that has transformed many teachers’ teaching lives is Earl Stevick’s Teaching Languages: A Way and Ways.
 In it Stevick writes: